 It’s a good idea to do a mystery shop on any café that attracts you, looking out for the following:

-For further advice on buying a cafe business speak to our expert John Crayford on 0800 097 0813 or email email@example.com.
-If you are looking to secure funding for a potential business purchase take a look at our finance page where our parternship with Natwest can allow you to borrow upto 70% of the purchase price.
+For further advice on buying a cafe business speak to our expert John Crayford on 0800 612 7718 or email email@example.com.
+If you are looking to secure funding for a potential business purchase get in touch to discuss how our finance partners could help you.